curityio/saml-web-client/README.md

 ```

 Open the browser at `http://localhost:3000` and sign in as the pre-shipped user `demouser / Password1`.\
-The app does a SAML login and receives a signed assertion with user attributes.\
+The app runs a SAML login flow and receives a signed assertion with user attributes.\
-The app then issues cookies, runs a web session and can implement authorization with the assertion's user attributes.
+The app then runs a cookie-based web session and can implement authorization with the user attributes.

-### Query Data

 ## Website Documentation